The Bridge

 The RB-47 Stratojet screaming just over the whitecaps of the lake, streaked cleanly through the 150-foot clearance underneath the Mackinack Bridge, then pulling her nose up allowing her to climb like a homesick angel.

 Caps.
-John S. Lappo remained in the air force, as an aircraft maintenance officer, and after thirty years of service, he retired with honors as a lieutenant colonel.
+John S. Lappo remained in the air force, as an aircraft maintenance officer, and after thirty years of service, he retired with honours as a lieutenant colonel.

 Not all the accused are guilty…in some cases, a pilot has no intention to fly under a bridge, but circumstances force him into it.